jrcooper91/PyTorch_CNN/Pothole_Finder/README.md

 ## To Do:

 - [x] Train on 3 custom classes
-- [ ] Complete Notebook for Object Detection
+- [ ] Complete Notebook for Object Detection with examples displayed
 - [ ] Complete with Tracking using full video files